ScratchAddons/website/site/faq.md

 If you happen to find a security vulnerability please contact World_Languages privately by emailing `worldxlanguages (at) gmail.com`.
 If you don't get a response within 48 hours, please create an issue [here](https://github.com/ScratchAddons/ScratchAddons/issues/).

-Read our security policy [here](https://github.com/ScratchAddons/ScratchAddons/security/policy).
+You can either [read our security policy](https://github.com/ScratchAddons/ScratchAddons/security/policy), or [check our advisories that we have published](https://github.com/ScratchAddons/ScratchAddons/security/advisories?state=published).

 ### Will my account be safe when using Scratch Addons?